google/binnavi/README.md

 Copyright 2011-2016 Google Inc.

-Disclaimer: This is not an official Google product (experimental or otherwise), it is just code that happens to be owned by Google.

 ## Introduction

 BinNavi is a binary analysis IDE - an environment that allows users to inspect,